anp3l/remote-video-server/README.md

 ## License

-MIT or similar – see LICENSE.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---